IntentSoftware/docs/articles/guides/creating-modules-net/03-install-and-run-the-module.md

+---
+uid: guide/creating-modules-net/install-and-run-the-module
+---
-# 2. Install and run the Module
+# Install and run the Module

 When creating Modules it is often very useful to have a _test_ Application that we can use to test that our Modules are working correctly.
 This tutorial explains how to create this _test_ Application and how to install and run the Module we created in the [previous tutorial](1-create-a-simple-module.md).